teaching-on-testbeds/network-emulation/network_emulation.md

 ::: {.cell .markdown}

-We will validate the change using `iperf3` to generate a data flow from "romeo" to "juliet" -
+We will validate the change using `iperf3` to generate a data flow from "romeo" to "juliet" - we should see a data rate that is just a little bit less than 100 Mbps.

 :::